By John Turney

 As a linebacker on the tight end side Bokampers 6-6 frame and long arms and 250 pounds were effective in stopping TE blocks and in patrolling his side for sweeps, kind of like Ted Hendricks did.
 And as a rusher, he was effective and getting better as his 1981-82 success showed.

-But that frame was just too small, and rangy ("an angular player" the scouts called him) for play a base 3-4 scheme.
+But that frame was just too small, and rangy ("an angular player" the scouts called him) to play a base 3-4 scheme.
 That had to have hurt his career.

 We are not in the habit of questioning Don Shula and Bill Arnsbarger and Chuck Studley but in this one specific case, they may have erred.
 They really didn't put Bokamper in a situation conducive to getting the most out of his skills.